These Coding Projects Will Set You Apart as a Programmer (w/ Instructions Included)

 Nah.
 I disagree.
 If you want to set yourself apart, no amount of low level concepts will help you, ever, even slightly.
 Especially if you are searching for a first job, the better advice is to learn practical skills that you will use on your job immediately first and foremost.
 Then learn all the surrounding stuff and go from there.
 Also having a single job "target" is best, so it's better to decide first if you want frontend, backend, fullstack, systems programming or what.
 I wouldn't recommend fullstack as a first job since it will pay the same, have 2x the work(really) and it's not as "fun" as it seems.
 Later down the line, no problem though.

 What will set you apart is a deep knowledge about a certain area of expertise.
-Many people can shuffle a bunch of technologies, but they don't know a deep understanding of any of them, and I can say the same about you.
+Many people can shuffle a bunch of technologies, but they don't have a deep understanding of any of them, and I can say the same about you.
 Sorry to disappoint you, but most employers won't really even look at your project in Svelte, Actix, gRPC and so on.
-They are a good technologies, but you are searching for a job so you should show that you are good at something like React or Vue, since sadly the person that will review your code probably(with high probability) will not know rust or svelte so you can't be rated properly in most cases.
+They are good technologies, but you are searching for a job so you should show that you are good at something like React or Vue, since sadly the person that will review your code probably(with high probability) will not know rust or svelte so you can't be rated properly in most cases.

 Sorry for the "conventional take" but that is just the reality.
 1 year ago when I was searching for a job I was like you and was fullstacking with different technologies, languages and so on, having big grasp.
-But in the end what helped me the most is just to specialize a little bit more and I got the job very quickly then.
+But in the end what helped me the most was just to specialize a little bit more and I got the job very quickly then.

 That is an advice from a person who started from zero with no degree and got the Middle position job in 5 months.